$122 Find Cheap Flights from Quebec to North Carolina

 • What is the cheapest time of day to fly to North Carolina?

-The cheapest time of day to fly to North Carolina is generally in the morning, when round-trip flights cost $574 on average.
-The most expensive time of day to fly to North Carolina is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $576.
+The cheapest time of day to fly to North Carolina is generally in the evening, when round-trip flights cost $318 on average.
+Morning departures are around 84% more expensive than evening flights, on average.
+The most expensive time of day to fly to North Carolina is generally at night, which is peak travel time and where the average cost of a ticket is $596.

 • What is the cheapest flight to North Carolina?